 This piece is copied over from this one in Medium, and is my first experiment in publishing first there and second here.
 Both are expanded and updated from a piece published at publius.cc on May 16, 2008.
 The drawing of the Internet is by Hugh McLeod.
 Other images are from Wikimedia Commons.

-You won’t find an AM radio in a Tesla Model X. You also won’t find it in other electric cars, such as the BMW i3.
-One reason is that AM reception is trashed by electrical noise, which computing things constantly cause.
+Case in point: you won’t find an AM radio in a Tesla Model X. You also won’t find it in other electric cars, such as the BMW i3.
+One reason is that AM reception is trashed by electric noise, and these are electric cars.
 Another is that the best AM reception requires a whip antenna outside the car: the longer the better.
-These days car makers hide antennas in windows and little shark fins on the roof.
-Another is that car makers have been cheaping out on the chips used in their AM radios for years, and the ones in home radios are even worse.
+But these days car makers hide antennas in windows and little shark fins on the roof.
+Another is that car makers have been cheaping out on the chips used in their AM radios for years, and the ones in home and portable radios are even worse.

 Demand for AM has been waning for decades anyway.
 AM doesn’t sound as good as FM or digital streams on laptops and mobile things.
 (Well, it can sound good with HD Radio, but that’s been a non-starter on both the transmitting and receiving sides for many years.)
-About the only formats left on AM that get ratings in the U.S. are sports and news, and sports ismovingto FM too, even though coverage on FM in some markets, relatively speaking, sucks.
+About the only formats left on AM that get ratings in the U.S. are sports and news.
+But, like I just said, sports ismovingto FM too—even though signal coverage on FM in some markets, relatively speaking, sucks.
 (Compare WFAN/660am and 101.9fm, which simulcast.)